Van Build: Piglet’s Bedroom

 Next we added black mesh panels as above to the window on the right.
 We then fixed the front section in place using angle brackets to the floor and existing side walls.

-The final part to build was the sliding barn door, which is one of my favourite parts of the van.
+The final part to construct was the sliding barn door.
+This is one of my favourite parts of our camper van build.
 We bought a cabinet barn door rail and trimmed the rail to size.
 We cut a door to size out of 12mm plywood, cut a window out with the jigsaw, rounded the edges with the router and attached some black mesh.

 The door was then attached to the sliding rail rollers and positioned on the rail.
 A stopper on the right ensures the door doesn’t slide too far, a small guide on the floor stops the door swinging forwards and finally we attached a hook on the edge of our bench to secure the door in place closed whilst travelling.